BABARSHAH786/class-7-assignment/README.md

-# 🇵🇰 Pakistani Sweet Shop Hub
+# BABAR Pakistani Sweet Shop Hub

 This is a Streamlit web application designed for owners of Pakistani sweet shops to manage their inventory, complete with images of the delicious treats.
 It utilizes Object-Oriented Programming (OOP) principles for a structured and maintainable codebase.